Greece: An Educational Travel Guide

 Zagori

-Greece’s northern regions offer deep insight and immersive learning experiences into local culture and customs.
+Greece’s northern regions offer immersive learning experiences and deep insight into local culture and customs.
 Here, traditional stone villages line the mountainsides, with historic architecture that contributes to their status as a UNESCO World Heritage Site.
 National parks preserve the surrounding natural wonders and offer glimpses into the region’s remote beauty, like the panoramic views from Vikos Gorge.
 Zagori’s stone bridges and pathways offer a road into the history and heart of northern Greece.

 “As a first-time visitor to Greece, I found this program to be outstanding.
 It provides a great overview of the culture, the islands, the people, the food and especially the history.
 The artifacts in the museums are simply breathtaking and seeing the Parthenon for the first time is an experience you will not forget.
 I highly recommend this program.”